 Why Are Prebiotics Important?

 It’s important to understand that all known and suspected prebiotics are carbohydrates, and most of them fall into the oligosaccharides category, making them a fiber.
 For a very long time, fiber has been known to be extremely beneficial to the human body as it plays a significant role in gut and digestive health.
-Fiber has also been linked to less cardiovascular disease, can lower body weight, and has a bit of a laxative effect.
+Fiber has also been linked to healthy cardiovascular support and maintaining a healthy weight.

 These oligosaccharides that are considered prebiotics resist digestion by the human body all the way through the small intestine.
 The prebiotics land in the large intestine and then are fermented by the microflora in your gut.